kailash-shaw/MEAN-STACK-INTERVIEW/Node Interview question.md

 ---

+#### **Key Takeaways for an Interview:**

+1. **Interceptors:**
+   - Used in client-side frameworks like Angular to intercept and modify HTTP requests/responses.
+   - Common use cases: Request/response transformation, error handling.

+2. **Middleware:**
+   - Used in server-side frameworks like Express.js to process requests/responses.
+   - Common use cases: Request/response processing, authentication, error handling.

+3. **Differences:**
+   - Interceptors are client-side, while middleware is server-side.
+   - Interceptors focus on HTTP requests/responses, while middleware handles the entire request/response lifecycle.

 By understanding the use cases and differences between interceptors and middleware, you can effectively implement them in your applications.
 </details>